Economy rice: Malay-Indonesian

 Nasi campur, popular in Brunei, Indonesia, Malaysia and Singapore, is a mixed rice dish that shares similarities with economy rice.
 This dish represents the Malay and Indonesian interpretation of the concept.
 While economy rice typically features an array of Chinese-inspired dishes, such as stir-fried vegetables and braised meats, reflecting its Chinese culinary heritage, nasi campur emphasizes stronger Indonesian and Malay flavors, incorporating spices, sambal and distinct regional dishes like rendang and fried tempeh.

+People oftentimes confuse this with nasi padang, a rice dish and culinary tradition of Indonesian (specifically Minangkabau) origin.
+However, nasi padang involves more dishes centred upon rich curry, with coconut milk being a major ingredient in the latter.

 The Indian Muslim community in Malaysia also has a similar concept called nasi kandar, usually comprising rice and a variety of Indian-style curries.

 Thailand

 Khao gaeng (ข้าวแกง) is a popular Thai meal of rice served with a variety of pre-cooked dishes, including spicy curries, stir-fried meats, and vegetables, offering a broad selection that showcases Thai flavors and cooking styles.
 Known for its convenience and affordability, khao gaeng can be found in bustling markets, food courts and street-side vendors across Thailand, catering to busy urban dwellers seeking quick, hearty meals.
 Establishments, known as raan khao gaeng (ร้านข้าวแกง), typically display an assortment of dishes in large trays, allowing customers to easily select portions for takeaway or dine-in.
 This traditional dining option has evolved with Thai society, becoming a daily staple for many due to its adaptability, rich flavors, and connection to Thai culinary heritage.